Osaka's third Grand Slam, anti-racism stand, hailed in Japan - France 24

 "She is brave.
 I'm proud of her," Osaka's 75-year-old grandfather, Tetsuo Osaka, told reporters of her stand.

-Fumio Kishida, one of three candidates to succeed outgoing Prime Minister Shinzo Abe, tweeted: "I respect her as she fought it out and showed the best result, bringing up the importance of diversity to the world.
+Fumio Kishida, one of three candidates to succeed Abe, tweeted: "I respect her as she fought it out and showed the best result, bringing up the importance of diversity to the world.
 I'm greatly encouraged."

 But the Mainichi daily reported mixed reactions from some sponsors in Japan.